Detection of physical energy emitted or reflected by physical objects.

 visual cliff experiment

-people from noncarpentered cultures (no right angles) not fooled by line illusions.
+- People from noncarpentered cultures (no right angles) are not fooled

 phantom limb sensation